gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 CRC8 is calculated on both data and meta-data and it is appended at the end of packets of up to 15 bytes length (including overhead).
 CRC32 is automatically used if packet length exceeds 15 bytes but can be optionally used for shorter than 15 bytes packets if higher accuracy is required.

 ### Packet transmission
 A default local packet transmission is an optionally bidirectional communication between two devices that can be divided in 3 different phases: **channel analysis**, **transmission** and optional **response**.
+In the channel analysis phase transmitter assess the medium's state before starting transmission to avoid collision.
+If the medium is free for use, transmission phase starts where the packet is entirely transmitted.
+The receiving device calculates CRC and starts the response phase transmitting a single byte, `PJON_ACK` (decimal 6) in case of correct data reception.
+If no acknowledgement is received, after an exponential back-off delay, the transmitter device retries until acknowledgement is received or a maximum number of attempts is reached and packet transmission discarded.

+#### Local mode
+In the graph below the simplest packet format is represented requesting only the synchronous acknowledgment feature (adding 6 bytes of overhead).
+This mode adds supports connectivity for up to 254 devices.

 ```cpp
 Channel analysis            Transmission               Response
  _____  _______________________________________________  _____